nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.6.
 Deleting a task : `delete`

 Deletes the specified task from the Task Manager.
-Irreversible.<br>
+Irreversible, meaning this operation cannot be undone.<br>
 Format: `delete [INDEX]`

 > Deletes the task at the specified `INDEX`. <br>